gradle/gradle/design-docs/managed-model.md

 ##### Test cases

+- Can define RW properties of any scalar type
+- Cannot have read only properties of scalar types.
 - Does something sensible when getter uses primitive type and setter uses boxed type (and vice versa).
-- Cannot have read only properties of scalar types.
 - Cannot mutate properties of scalar types when view is immutable (eg used as input for rule, used as subject for validation rule).
-- Model report renderes primitive values
+- Model report renders primitive values

+##### Implementation

+- Update `PrimitiveStrategy` to support an extraction result for primitive types
+- Throw an error in `ManagedImplTypeSchemaExtractionStrategySupport` if a read-only property returns a primitive type
+- Add support for missing boxed types to `ManagedProxyClassGenerator`
+- Add support for primitive types to `ManagedProxyClassGenerator`.
+Handle case where state returns null by setting a default value.
+- Make sure `org.gradle.api.reporting.model.internal.ModelNodeRenderer.maybePrintValue` handles collection types in a human readable form

+##### Open issues

+- `ModelElementState` only supportso boxed types, using `get` and `set`.
+If the model is often updated, it could lead to performance issues, in which case it could be necessary to introduce primitive versions of `get` and `set`.

 ### Support `is` style getters for managed properties of type boolean